Sean Saifa Wall

-Sean Saifa Wall is a published speaker, researcher, and long-time advocate for intersex rights.
+Sean Saifa Wall is an African-American researcher, and long-time advocate for intersex rights.
 He is a queer, transgender, and intersex man of color and former president of Interact Advocates for Intersex Youth.
 He approaches his work to end intersex oppression through an intersectional lens.

 Early life and career

 Sean Saifa Wall has described growing up in the Bronx in the 1980s in a family with other intersex members.
 In an interview by Pidgeon Pagonis, he describes how an uncle of his was forced to sleep outside on the porch of his hospital after a surgery, and how his intersex and black identities are inseparable.
 Drawing parallels, Wall has stated, "Although seemingly different subjects, they share the same common denominator, state-sponsored violence against marginalized individuals".
 Diagnosed with partial androgen insensitivity syndrome, he was subjected to a gonadectomy at age 13, necessitating lifelong hormone replacement therapy.

 Wall volunteered for Gay Men's Health Crisis at age 14, prior to studying at Williams College.
 He later travelled to Cuba with Pastors for Peace, documenting the local health system.